-We use comparative adjectives to describe people and things:
+We use comparative adjectives to show change or make comparisons:

 This car is certainly better but it’s much more expensive.